Gostimari/go1_repo/README.md

 3 -> Enter the docker directory of this cloned repository and run docker compose: (by default is elevation_mapping that will run, you can change the launch file in the docker-compose.yml file)

+    Run this command to enable docker with GUI: xhost +local:root

     Official docker website:
         docker compose up